ABN Amro Bank N.V. PPI Claim

 ABN Amro Bank N.V.
 PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by ABN Amro Bank N.V..

-There are many examples of ABN Amro Bank N.V. mis-selling PPI, some consumers were not even made aware by ABN Amro Bank N.V. that PPI was added to their policy, and if the customer was made aware that PPI had been attached, they were not informed by ABN Amro Bank N.V. that it was optional.
+There are many examples of ABN Amro Bank N.V. mis-selling PPI, some consumers were not even made aware by ABN Amro Bank N.V. that PPI was attached to their policy, and if the customer was made aware that PPI had been added, they were not advised by ABN Amro Bank N.V. that it was optional.

 A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to ABN Amro Bank N.V., and this was not clarified to you at the point of sale, then you would be due compensation from ABN Amro Bank N.V..